Frequently Asked Questions

 Why join the NPEL?

-Membership gives you a say in how the Park is run; it entitles you to vote at the AGM, to nominate directors, and stand for a position on the Board if you wish.
+Membership gives you a say in how the Park is run; it entitles you to vote at General Meetings, to nominate directors, and stand for a position on the Board if you wish.

 How do I join the NPEL?